Evgeny Radkevich: World War I

 expressed admiration for Radkevich's actions.

 After the German defeat of the 10th Army in the Second Battle of the Masurian Lakes, Radkevich relieved Thadeus von Sivers as commander of the 10th Army on 25 April 1915.
 According to the Russian military historian A. A. Kersnovsky in History of the Russian Army, “An excellent corps commander, General Radkevich felt insecure at the head of the army and needed a mentor.”
-Radkevich commanded the 10th Army during the Battle of Vilna in August–September 1915, the Sventiany Offensive in September–October 1915, the Lake Naroch Offensive in March 1916, and the Baranovichi Offensive in July 1916.
+Radkevich commanded the 10th Army during the Battle of Vilnius in August–September 1915, the Sventiany Offensive in September–October 1915, the Lake Naroch Offensive in March 1916, and the Baranovichi Offensive in July 1916.
 On 4 October 1916, Radkevich was appointed a member of the Military Council of the Russian Empire.

 Revolution and Russian Civil War

 In the wake of the February Revolution of 1917, Radkevich remained in the Russian Army of the Russian Republic under the Russian Provisional Government.
 On 25 April 1917 he became the assistant to the commander of the Petrograd Military District, Lavr Kornilov, and on 29 April 1917 he relieved Kornilov as commander of the district.
 On 6 May 1917 he again became a member of the Military Council.

 In the October Revolution in 1917, the Bolsheviks toppled the Russian Provisional Government and the Russian Civil War began.
 On 21 March 1918, Radkevich was dismissed from the service, and he officially retired again in November 1918.

 In 1918 he was mobilized in the Red Army.
 In the early 1920s he taught topography at the Odessa Artillery School.
 G. D. Plaskov, then a cadet, recalled in 1969 in Under the Roar of the Cannonade:

 A 72-year-old Radkevich, a former tsarist general, left a fond memories.
 A cheerful, humorous old man, he often often came [to class] by bicycle with a bag full of groceries.
 He was well provided for financially; on the orders of the Revolutionary Military Council of the Republic [i.e., the Russian Soviet Federated Socialist Republic], he received a special ration.
 Before starting classes, Radkevich opened his bag and laid out tiny sandwiches on a snow-white napkin.
 "Sir Junker, do not offend the old mother" — so he called his wife — "she prepared it for you, eat, we still have left, do not be shy!"
 It was impossible to refuse: the eyes of this wise and kind man shone very kindly.